sparc-coop/blossom/README.md

 # What is Sparc.Kernel?

-**Sparc.Kernel** is an opinionated framework-of-a-framework for .NET 6.0 Web, Mobile, and Desktop development.
+**Sparc.Kernel** is an opinionated framework-of-a-framework for .NET 6.0 Web, Mobile, and Desktop development using a single shared codebase.

-# OK, what is it really?
+## OK, what is it really?

 **Sparc.Kernel** is a hand-crafted framework full of architectural conventions that attempt to remove as much of the boilerplate connective tissue as possible.

-Its chief aim is to remove all the drivel it possibly can, so that you may focus more of your beautiful programming energy on what really matters for your app:
+Its chief aim is to remove all the drivel it possibly can, so that you may focus more of your creative programming energy on what really matters for your app:

 - the logic of the back end, and
 - the presentation of the front end.

-Nothing else should matter nearly as much.
+Everything else should be secondary.

-# How is a Sparc solution structured?
+## How is a Sparc solution structured?

 A typical Sparc solution has three main components: